HiltonRosenfeld/agentic-ai-workshop/README.md

     ![codespace](./assets/create-codespace.png)

+   This creates a virtual development environment based on Linux and VS Code.
+   > **_NOTE:_**  Wait for the virtual environemnt to complete initialising.

-5. Configure the secrets as follows:
+6. Configure the secrets as follows:

 - Copy `.env.example` to `.env`
 - Edit `.env` and provide the required variables `OPENAI_API_KEY`, `ASTRA_DB_API_ENDPOINT` and `ASTRA_DB_APPLICATION_TOKEN`